pierrolaloune/community_ecology/README.md

 - Effects of climate change on vegetation
 - Conservation status of different vegetation types
 - Distribution and impact of invasive species

+## BIEN and TRY Databases Overview
+### BIEN Database
+#### Introduction to BIEN
+The Botanical Information and Ecology Network (BIEN) is a comprehensive platform that aggregates and standardizes global botanical data.
+Its primary aim is to support large-scale analyses of plant biodiversity, biogeography, and trait distributions.
+By integrating botanical observations, specimen records, and trait data from various sources, BIEN facilitates research on plant diversity patterns and responses to environmental changes.
+#### How BIEN Works
+- Data Aggregation: BIEN compiles botanical data from herbarium records, plot inventories, and observational datasets, offering a unified resource for exploring global plant diversity.
+- Standardization and Quality Control: The database employs rigorous data cleaning and standardization protocols to ensure data accuracy and comparability.
+This includes verifying species nomenclature and harmonizing trait measurements.
+- Accessibility and Tools: BIEN provides user-friendly tools for data exploration, species distribution modeling, and trait analysis.
+Researchers can access spatially explicit data on species occurrences and traits to conduct biodiversity assessments.
+#### Information in BIEN
+- Species Occurrence Records: Geographic locations and environmental settings where plant species have been observed or collected.
+- Plant Traits: Standardized measurements of plant functional traits, such as leaf size, wood density, and seed mass, which are critical for understanding ecological strategies.
+- Taxonomic Information: Detailed taxonomic hierarchies and synonymy, facilitating research on biodiversity patterns across taxonomic groups.
+- Phylogenetic Trees: Phylogenetic relationships among plant species, supporting studies on evolutionary patterns and trait evolution.
+### TRY Database
+#### Introduction to TRY
+The TRY Plant Trait Database is a global repository that collates plant trait data with the objective of improving our understanding of plant functional diversity.
+Managed by a consortium of international researchers, TRY focuses on making trait data accessible to the scientific community to foster research on climate change impacts, ecosystem services, and biodiversity conservation.
+#### How TRY Works
+- Collaborative Data Collection: TRY compiles plant trait data from published studies, databases, and direct contributions from researchers worldwide.
+- Trait Harmonization: The database standardizes trait definitions and units, offering a consistent framework for trait data.
+This includes a comprehensive trait ontology covering various plant functional traits.
+- Data Availability: Researchers can request access to TRY data for specific projects, subject to data use agreements that respect data contributors' conditions.
+#### Information in TRY
+- Plant Functional Traits: An extensive collection of quantitative traits, including physiological, morphological, and phenological traits, for thousands of plant species.
+- Metadata: Contextual information accompanying trait measurements, such as experimental conditions, growth forms, and geographic locations.
+- Data Sources: References and origins of the trait data, ensuring transparency and traceability.